aragon/protocol/docs/6-external-interface/6-payments-book.md

     - **Token:** Address of the token being queried
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Juror fees:** Total amount of fees collected for the jurors during a period
+    - **Guardian fees:** Total amount of fees collected for the guardians during a period
     - **Governor fees:** Total amount of fees collected for the governor during a period

 #### 6.6.2.5.
 Period balance details